-The southern end of La Rambla places you closer to the river, whereas the northern end puts you closer to the centre of the city.
-If you want to explore the most famous landmarks in Barcelona, you may want to stay at the north end.
+The southern end of La Rambla places you closer to the river, whereas the northern end puts you closer to the centre of Barcelona.
+If you want to explore the city’s most famous landmarks, you may want to stay at the north end of the district.

-- Arc La Rambla: La Rambla is just outside your hotel and you’re just ten minutes from the Gothic Quarter.
-One of the best features is the soundproof walls, ensuring that you can get some peace and quiet at any time of the day or night.
+- Arc La Rambla: La Rambla is just outside your hotel, and you’re only ten minutes from the Gothic Quarter.
+One of the best features is the soundproof walls.
+It’ll ensure you get some peace and quiet at any time of the day or night.

 - Oriente Atiram: Staying at this hotel makes you feel like you’re visiting the Barcelona of over a hundred years ago.
-The hotel is in a 19th-century building and is just a few minutes walk from the Boqueria Market.
+The hotel is in a 19th-century building.
+It’s just a few minutes’ walk from the La Boqueria Market.

 - Royal Ramblas: Barcelona Cathedral and the Tivoli Theatre are footsteps away from this hotel.
 It also offers all the amenities you need to feel right at home.
 While the rooms are not quite as luxurious compared to other hotels in the area, the prices are a little more reasonable.

-- Catalonia Avinyo: This modern hotel features minimalist décor and close access to all the top Barcelona attractions.
-If you stay here, make sure that you check out the rooftop pool with a panoramic view of the city.
+- Catalonia Avinyo: This modern hotel features minimalist décor and close access to all the city’s top attractions.
+If you stay here, make sure that you check out the rooftop pool with panoramic views of the city.

-✓ Best area to stay for families and beach-goers
+✓ Best neighbourhood to stay in Barcelona for families and beach-goers

 Staying in the Barceloneta neighbourhood places you right next to the beach and within walking distance to the city centre.
-You can spend some time near the beach and then explore the rest of the city.
-You’re also far enough away from the centre to enjoy a slightly more laid back atmosphere.
+You can spend some time near the beach and then explore the rest of Barcelona.
+You’re also far enough away from the centre to enjoy a slightly more laid-back atmosphere.

 If you’re a seafood lover, you’ll also want to check out the restaurants in this district.
 Any local will tell you the best seafood in town is found in Barceloneta.
 You’ll also have access to plenty of other cuisine choices.
 The marina and adjacent main street are lined with restaurants, cafes, and ice cream shops.

-You can spend the day on the beach, purchase original artwork on the boardwalk, or take a trip to an aquarium.
+You can spend the day on Barceloneta Beach, purchase original artwork on the boardwalk, or take a trip to an aquarium.
 When you get tired of these activities, you can take the main streets toward other districts, such as the nearby Gothic Quarter.